jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 _Hatred is the fury of those who do not share our goals, and its object is death and destruction.
 Anger is a grief of distortions between peers, and its object is change...
 Guilt is not a response to anger; it is a response to one's own actions or lack of action...
 [A]ll too often, guilt is just another name for impotence... it becomes a device to protect ignorance and the continuation of things the way they are, the ultimate protection for changelessness._

 ### *

 > Dear Law-makers,
 >
-> This is not a thank you letter.
+> This is not a thank you.
 >
 > I understand that Articles 1.2.1, 1.2.2 and 2.1.1. of the Long-term Care Act (Wlz) and the National Act on Administrative Law (Awb) ensure my right to health insurance.
 >